formkit/docs-content/essentials/installation.md

 ### 2) Adding a `.npmrc` file to your project.

-Lastly, you will need to create an `.npmrc` file in your project adjacent to your `package.json` file that sets the `@formkit` scope to Github Packages.
+Next, you will need to create an `.npmrc` file in your project adjacent to your `package.json` file that sets the `@formkit` scope to Github Packages.
 For this starter project, the `.npmrc` file already exists.